jordanhe2/Yob-Hosting/docs/tutorials/getting_started.md

 Click “Back” to return to the main menu.
 Then click the Curve Fits submenu, and click the + icon to create a new Curve Fit.

 Set the data source of the new Curve Fit to the Data Set we previously created:  Data Set 1.
 Then change the model type from none to linear.
-Viola!
+Voilà!
 You should now see the line of best fit for this data on the graph.

 <div class="centered"><img src="../../img/curvefit_example.png"></div>